 FII funds extensive market development programming in offshore markets, particularly in Asia.
-As a result, FII is subject to foreign exchange risk through its program payables and advances, and a portion of FII's program costs, which are denominated in Chinese Renminbi, Indian Rupee, Vietnamese Dong, U.S. dollars and other foreign currencies.
+As a result, FII is subject to foreign exchange risk through its program payables and advances, and through a portion of FII's program costs, which are denominated in Chinese Renminbi, Indian Rupee, Vietnamese Dong, U.S. dollars and other foreign currencies.
 While FII manages exposure to currency risk by monitoring assets and liabilities denominated in foreign currencies and by purchasing foreign denominated currency when market conditions are favourable, volatility in the value of the Canadian dollar against foreign currencies has increased exchange rate risk.

-As COVID-19 isolation guidelines and social distancing orders in certain markets continue to impact tradeshows, the delivery of educational seminars, in person events and employee travel, strategies have been developed to mitigate these impacts, such as delivering education and promotional seminars online and connecting with stakeholders using virtual tools.
-Management is closely monitoring the evolving situation and taking measures to mitigate potential negative impacts to the Company.
+While markets are beginning to open, COVID-19 isolation guidelines and social distancing measures remain in place in certain markets and continue to impact tradeshows, the delivery of educational seminars, in-person events and employee travel.
+Strategies have been developed to mitigate these impacts, such as delivering education and promotional seminars online and connecting with stakeholders using virtual tools.
+Management is closely monitoring the evolving situation and taking measures to mitigate potential negative impacts to the company.